Allan-CM/HeartInsights/README.md

 * he number of male and female smokers with CHD in Period 3 was calculated and plotted.
 * The bar chart titled "Fig 2.4: CHD Distribution by Smoking Status and Gender for Period 3" shows the distribution of CHD cases by smoking status and gender for Period 3.

-# Section 2b: This section continues the analysis on the relationship between cholesterol levels and Coronary Heart Disease (CHD), focusing on different periods.
-The analysis aims to understand the distribution of cholesterol levels among participants with CHD, as well as the correlation between cholesterol levels, smoking status, and CHD across the two periods.
+# Section 2b: This section explores the link between cholesterol levels and CHD across two periods, examining their distribution and correlation with smoking status.

 ## Data Preparation
 ### Initial Data Loading and Filtering